 Dr Chris Colgate (m) BAMedSci (Hons) BMBCh MRCGP DRCOG

 Dr Arisa Harada (f) MB BS (Maternity Leave)

 Hugh Weller-Lewis BA(Hons) MA CertMgmnt MCIPR

 Mrs Mairead Bates RGN

 Mrs Julie McDowall RGN

 Our experienced practice nurses offer general nursing services including immunisation, travel advice, family planning, smoking cessation advice, cervical smears and assistance to our GPs who perform minor operations.
 Our nurses run independent surgeries for minor illnesses including sore throats, colds and flu, fever, earache, sinusitis, coughs, headaches, nose bleeds, hayfever, contraception, diarrhoea and vomiting, bites and rashes.

 There is emphasis on chronic disease management and our nurses are skilled in diabetes, asthma and COPD.
-Our practice nurses are supported by our healthcare assistants Alison Richardson and Diane Goddard who are available to undertake procedures such as blood pressure checks, some injections, blood taking, urine analysis and new patient checks.
+Our practice nurses are supported by our Health Care Assistants, Alison Richardson and Jade McConnachie, who are available to undertake procedures such as blood pressure checks, some injections, blood taking, urine analysis and new patient checks.

 District Nurses and Community Matrons